 There is an abundance of online time management tools available like ClickUp and Toggl to name just two, you’re spoiled for choice!
 There are apps for monitoring how much time you spend on certain tasks, there are sprint timers, there are apps for blocking procrastination websites, there are apps for days.
-Lifehack recommends a ten right here.
+Lifehack recommends their 10 best apps.

 8. RECOGNISE STRESS

 While some stress like adrenaline may actually drive you to achieve targets on time, too much stress makes effective working impossible.
 This article sums up the issue of time and stress,